merchise/xotl.ql/docs/source/inners.rst

 object (i.e before calling `next` to the generator object).
 The bubble captures every expression and token that are emitted in the making of expressions that happen inside the query expression.

+:class:`Expressions <xotl.ql.expressions.ExpressionTree>` know about bubbles
+and if any bubble is lying around when a new expression is created, the expression will be captured.
+The same happens when a new token is created (i.e. by calling `iter` over a term).

 Let's see how the whole thing works by looking at how it would process the following query expression::